corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 #### `timeWindows`

 `timeWindow` refers to the recovery time window and defines a `fromTime` and `untilTime`.
 This parameter is mandatory.

-It defaults to using the Corda Network or Node Configuration configured time window.
+If a value is not specified by the user, the flow will attempt to use the Corda Network or Node Configuration configured time window.

 #### `useAllNetworkNodes`